Dynamic Contextualized Word Embeddings: Introduction

 Over the last decade, word embeddings have revolutionized the field of NLP.
 Traditional methods such as LSA \citep{Deerwester.1990}, word2vec \citep{Mikolov.2013b, Mikolov.2013c}, GloVe \citep{Pennington.2014}, and fastText \citep{Bojanowski.2017} compute \emph{static} word embeddings, i.e., they represent words as a single vector.
 From a theoretical standpoint, this way of modeling lexical semantics is problematic since it ignores the variability of word meaning in different linguistic contexts (e.g., polysemy) as well as different extralinguistic contexts (e.g., temporal and social variation).

 The first shortcoming was addressed by the introduction of \emph{contextualized} word embeddings that represent words as vectors varying across linguistic contexts.
 This allows them to capture more complex characteristics of word meaning, including polysemy.
-Contextualized word embeddings have become the de-facto norm in NLP, constituting the semantic backbone of pretrained language models (PLMs) such as ELMo \citep{Peters.2018}, BERT \citep{Devlin.2019}, GPT-2 \citep{Radford.2019}, XLNet \citep{Yang.2019}, ELECTRA \citep{Clark.2020}, and T5 \citep{Raffel.2020}.
+Contextualized word embeddings are widely used in NLP, constituting the semantic backbone of pretrained language models (PLMs) such as ELMo \citep{Peters.2018}, BERT \citep{Devlin.2019}, GPT-2 \citep{Radford.2019}, XLNet \citep{Yang.2019}, ELECTRA \citep{Clark.2020}, and T5 \citep{Raffel.2020}.

 A concurrent line of work focused on the second shortcoming of static word embeddings, resulting in various types of \emph{dynamic} word embeddings.
-Dynamic word embeddings represent words as vectors varying across extralinguistic contexts, in particular time (e.g., \citealp{Bamler.2017, Rosenfeld.2018, Rudolph.2018}) and social space (e.g., \citealp{Zeng.2017, Zeng.2018}).
+Dynamic word embeddings represent words as vectors varying across extralinguistic contexts, in particular time (e.g., \citealp{Rudolph.2018}) and social space (e.g., \citealp{Zeng.2018}).

 In this paper, we introduce \emph{dynamic contextualized} word embeddings that combine the strengths of contextualized word embeddings with the flexibility of dynamic word embeddings.
 Dynamic contextualized word embeddings mark a departure from existing contextualized word embeddings (which are not dynamic) as well as existing dynamic word embeddings (which are not contextualized).
 Furthermore, as opposed to all existing dynamic word embedding types, they represent time and social space jointly.